Computational insights and the observation of SiC nanograin assembly: towards 2D silicon carbide: Results and discussion

 \subsection{Structure identification}

-Using the experimental image (Figure \ref{Fig1}l) as a starting point, we created a simplified symmetrical model structure of six Si atoms embedded in a 9$\times$9 supercell of graphene (150 atoms in total, corresponding to six atomic substitutions and 12 missing C atoms) and relaxed its atomic structure via DFT using the \textsc{gpaw} package~\cite{Enkovaara2010} (Methods).
-The bond lengths between the Si and C varied between 1.78 and 1.87 \AA, depending on the atom pair.
+Using the experimental image (Figure \ref{Fig1}l) as a starting point, we created a simplified symmetrical model structure of six Si atoms embedded in a 9$\times$9 supercell of graphene and relaxed its atomic structure via DFT using the \textsc{gpaw} package~\cite{Enkovaara2010} (Methods).
+We chose to omit the differently bonded Si atoms from the edge of the patch to keep the periodic unit cell manageable for high accuracy calculations, resulting in a model of 150 atoms in total (with six atomic substitutions and 12 missing C atoms).
+The bond lengths between the Si and C in the relaxed structure varied between 1.78 and 1.87 \AA , depending on the atom pair.
 To create a larger structure for image simulations, we repeated the cell periodically and cropped a square of 27.0$\times$25.4 \AA~(627 atoms) surrounding the patch.
 In addition, we created a primitive 2-atom unit cell for 2D-SiC.
 By relaxing the structure and optimizing the cell size using the stress tensor in plane-wave mode (Methods), we found a planar ground state with a Si--C bond length of 1.792~\AA.
-Supercells of this were used to calculate a number of properties of the material and compare them to those of the primary bulk forms (Table \ref{Table1}).
+Supercells of this were used to calculate a number of properties of the material and compare them to those of the primary bulk forms (Table \ref{Table1}), which also helped confirm the accuracy of our simulations.

 To identify the atoms in Fig. \ref{Fig1}l, we used the QSTEM software package~\cite{Koch2002} to find a quantitative match of intensities between experimental and simulated images.
 As we know that most atoms in our field of view are carbon, we could use the graphene lattice contrast as reference and subtract a background value measured in vacuum in a large hole with the same imaging conditions from the raw data prior to measuring the intensities.
 The image contrast is influenced by lens aberrations (including chromatic aberration ~\cite{Kuramochi09UM}), thermal diffuse scattering ~\cite{Forbes11UM}, finite source size and, importantly, the annular dark field detector angles.
 All these can be addressed by the QSTEM simulation and were set to values representing our experimental setup (Methods).